datazip-inc/olake/drivers/mongodb/README.md

 }
 ```

-For more information, refer to [MongoDB Connector Docs](https://olake.io/docs/connectors/mongodb/overview)

 ### Speed Comparison: Full Load Performance

 For a collection of 230 million rows (664.81GB) from [Twitter data](https://archive.org/details/archiveteam-twitter-stream-2017-11), here's how Olake compares to other tools: